-Step 2: Consider the following example, where we will copy the ‘eduCBA’ database which has been created with template0 to the ‘NewEduCBA’ by using the following statement:
+Step 2: Consider the following example, where we will copy the ‘eduCBA’ database, which has been created with templates, to the ‘NewEduCBA’ by using the following statement:

-Illustrate the list of the database to verify the copy of the ‘eduCBA’ database is created with a new database named ‘NewEduCBA’ by using the ‘\l’ command and the snapshot.
+Illustrate the database list to verify the copy of the ‘eduCBA’ database is created with a new database named ‘NewEduCBA’ using the ‘\ l’ command and the snapshot.

-Step 3: If the given template does not exist in the PostgreSQL then it will throw an exception on error.
+Step 3: If the given template does not exist in PostgreSQL, then it will throw an exception on error.
 Consider the following example where we will get an error or exception, as template ‘educba’ does not exist.

 2. PostgreSQL COPY DATABASE operation from a server to another

-In order to use the pg_dump program, it is not necessary to have superuser access But the user should have read access to all database objects.
+In order to use the pg_dump program, it is unnecessary to have superuser access, But the user should have read access to all database objects.

 Step 1: Use the following command for making the dump file from the source database.
-The dump file in which we export the data can be an archive file or script format (for e.g. .sql It is a script file which is containing the SQL commands/ statements).
+The dump file in which we export the data can be an archive file or script format (e.g., .sql.
+It is a script file containing the SQL commands/ statements).
 The SELECT statements are getting executed by the pg_dump command.

 pg_dump -U postgres -O source_database source_database.sql